 In this stunning light and sound show the river’s twisting flow will be portrayed through a combination of Smetana’s storytelling music and captivating visuals which illuminate the neoclassical architecture of St. George’s Hall.
 The show is a collaboration with the City of Prague Philharmonic Orchestra, resulting in a bewitching blend of classical orchestral symphonies and modern sound design.

-At FLOW by Eonarium, you can enjoy a relaxing escape from reality as you lose yourself in a fascinating fusion of light, sound and colour.
+At FLOW by Eonarium, you can enjoy a relaxing escape from reality – and the summer heat – as you lose yourself in a fascinating fusion of light, sound and colour.
 Not to mention the striking 19th-century architecture of the iconic venue.
 You’ll be transported to the serene wilds of the Czech Republic without stepping foot outside Liverpool.